-To power or not to power?
+To power or not to power at caravan parks?
 That is the question we get asked on a regular basis when it comes to motorhome hire!

-If you are relatively new to motorhome hire and would like to know a little more about whether you need to stay in a powered campsite at a caravan park or can stay in an unpowered site, this article is for you.
+If you are relatively new to motorhome hire and would like to know a little more about whether you need to stay at powered campsites at a caravan park or can stay in an unpowered site, this article is for you.

 If you’re confused about what you can and can’t do with motorhome hire, we have outlined the basic principles of camping on powered sites and freedom camping, and why we suggest doing both is a great idea!
 Knowing how to mix up your journey with power and unpowered campgrounds will add to your holiday experience.

 Let’s start at the beginning and explain a little more about your motorhome hire and the ‘power’ system.

 Your rental motorhome has two batteries – one to start the engine as a car, and the other, which is referred to as a house or ancillary battery, runs a few items in the living space, such as the lights, water pump, and fridge.
 This means, while you’re travelling your fridge will stay cold and you can stop and use the on-board bathroom.

 There are certain features in your motorhome hire such as the air conditioning unit in the main living space and the microwave which will not work on this ancillary or house battery as the draw is too great.
 For these to work and the power points inside your motorhome hire, you’ll need to plug into power at campsites.

 For motorhome hires that have a DVD player/flat screen and/or TV, these often also run off the ‘house battery’, but as the consumption of power is reasonably high, it’s probably not a good idea when not plugged into power at night-time, as it may impact your fridge.